Abortion Pill FAQ

 What does the PCCOB do to support people who choose the abortion pill?

 At the PCCOB, we care deeply about your health.
 Therefore, we can't in good conscious, perform or refer for abortion.
 However, we want to make sure that you have all of the information that you need before making a decision.
 Our goal is NOT to force you to choose anything.
-Our goal is to make sure any questions that you may have are answered.
+Our purpose is to make sure you have accurate information and to answer any questions you have so you can make the best decision.